allenai/olmocr/README.md

 Try the online demo: [https://olmocr.allenai.org/](https://olmocr.allenai.org/)

 Features:
- - Convert PDF, PNG, and JPEG based documents into clean Markdown
+ - Convert PDF, PNG, JPEG, and other image formats into clean Markdown
+ - **Enhanced Image Support**: Handles RGBA (transparency), 16-bit, grayscale with alpha, and palette images
  - Support for equations, tables, handwriting, and complex formatting
  - Automatically removes headers and footers
  - Convert into text with a natural reading order, even in the presence of